I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Longwall Street is a room.
 "Almost overgrown in the deep forest, collapsed and at once standing, the cyclopean east-west Longwall of the fallen city sinks here to a mostly flat, lichened stone clearing: it must once have been a customs post.
 To the west, an old wall turret like a broken chess piece still seems enterable by a dark doorway, whereas the eastern side of the wall's gap is only a shapeless ramp of masonry.
 Northwards, to what was once the interior, stubborn, wiry trees grapple with ancient pavings."

-The player is in the Longwall Street.
+The player is in Longwall Street.
 The player knows detect trap, memorise, fashion staff, know nature and exorcise undead.
-The player is wearing a leather jerkin.
-The player is carrying a dagger.
+The player wears a leather jerkin.
+The player carries a dagger.

 The old wall turret is scenery in Longwall Street.
 Effect of casting mend at the old wall turret: record outcome "which lose their focus as they attempt to mend so huge a ruination"; rule succeeds.
 Instead of pushing the turret, say "Unsteady, perhaps.
 Likely to fall at the touch of your little finger, no."

 Before going inside in Longwall Street, try going west instead.
 Before entering the old wall turret, try going west instead.

 Writing it on is an action applying to one topic and one thing.
 Understand "write [text] on [something]" as writing it on.
 Understand "write on [something]" as a mistake ("To write, you must say what to write: for instance, WRITE HELLO WORLD ON WALL.").
-Check writing it on: if the barbed feather is not carried, say "You have nothing to write with." instead.
+Check writing it on: unless the barbed feather is carried, say "You have nothing to write with." instead.
 A thing can be inscribable.
 A thing is usually not inscribable.
-Check writing it on: if the second noun is the player, say "Tattoos are frowned upon in the magic-user community." instead; if the second noun is not inscribable, say "To go writing all over [the second noun] would achieve nothing." instead.
+Check writing it on: if the second noun is the player, say "Tattoos are frowned upon in the magic-user community." instead; unless the second noun is inscribable, say "To go writing all over [the second noun] would achieve nothing." instead.

 The player is carrying a blank parchment.
 The blank parchment is inscribable.
 The deeply scored scroll is a scroll.
 Understand "parchment" as the deeply scored scroll.
 The inscribed spell of the deeply scored scroll is aerial shield.
 Carry out writing it on: if the second noun is the blank parchment begin; remove the blank parchment from play; move the deeply scored scroll to the player; say "The metal feather, with a will of its own, ignores the motion of your wrist and writes its own desires onto the parchment, which is transformed into a deeply scored scroll."; award 7 points; end if.
 The description of the blank parchment is "Just plain parchment paper, of no particular value or rarity.
 One of the tools of the magic-user's trade, though admittedly your mother also likes to use it for lining cake tins."
 The blank parchment is paper.